 Read on for our guide to the best devices available on the market right now.

 If you’re looking for a simple device to monitor your beloved bike for a reasonable price, the Monimoto ticks all the boxes.

 It’s not a guaranteed ‘stealth install,’ but it provides movement alerts direct to your mobile, even if someone knocks your bike.

 Monimoto – Best All Rounder

-Even a cack-handed idiot with a spanner allergy can install the ‘cigar tube’ like device within their bike.
+Even a cack-handed idiot with a spanner allergy can install the device within their bike.
 However, it’s not teeny-tiny, so hiding it in a discreet location isn’t necessarily possible on every bike model.

 The device is always working unless a deactivation fob is placed near the bike (which would be secreted on your person).
 If the bike is moved, the device sends an immediate alert to your phone via an app.
 It also alerts you to ‘tampering’ if anyone nudges or sits on your bike.

-It isn’t Thatcham approved, so no insurance savings, and it does have tracking limitations (basements, buildings and areas with limited cellular coverage).
+It isn’t Thatcham-approved, so there are no insurance savings, and it does have tracking limitations (basements, buildings, and areas with limited cellular coverage).
 However, the Monimoto offers a cheap, effective theft solution that could still allow you to retrieve your bike if thieves have stashed it somewhere to cool off.